Wealthy family accused of controlling top S.Africa govt jobs

 “The narrative that has grown around the issue of ‘state capture’ should be of concern to all responsible and caring South Africans,” Jonas added.

-Nene was sacked as finance minister in favour of little-known David van Rooyen, who was widely seen as a weak placeman for corrupt Zuma loyalists.
+Nene was sacked in favour of little-known David van Rooyen, who was widely seen as a weak placeman for corrupt Zuma loyalists.

-The appointment of van Rooyen caused such a negative reaction from investors, banks and even in the ruling African National Congress (ANC) party that Zuma sacked him after just four days.
+The appointment of van Rooyan caused such a negative reaction from investors, banks and even in the ruling African National Congress (ANC) party that Zuma sacked him after just four days.

 Pravin Gordhan, who served as finance minister from 2009 to 2014, was re-appointed to try to restore confidence in the economy that has been battered by falling growth, rising inflation and high unemployment.

-The Guptas have built a string of South African companies controlled by brothers Ajay, Atul and Rajesh with interests in computers, mining, media and engineering.
+The Gupta family has built a string of South African companies controlled by brothers Ajay, Atul and Rajesh with interests in computers, mining, media and engineering.

 But their apparent influence over government has become the focus of anger against Zuma’s presidency.

-Another ANC member, Vytjie Mentor, also alleged this week that she was offered a cabinet post by the Guptas -- an accusation that Zuma denied.
+Another ANC member, Vytjie Mentor, also alleged this week that she was offered a cabinet post by the Guptas — an allegation that Zuma has denied.